drtamarojgreen/multiple_viewer/docs/plan.md

 ---

-## 3. Unit & Integration Testing (Req.
+## 4. Unit & Integration Testing (Req.
 57, 58)

 **Objective:**
 To establish a robust testing framework and increase test coverage to ensure code quality, prevent regressions, and facilitate safer refactoring.

 **Current Status:**
-Unit and integration test coverage is incomplete or missing entirely, as noted in issues #12 and #13.
+Unit and integration test coverage is incomplete, as noted in issues #12 and #13.

 **Proposed Solution:**
-We will adopt the Google Test framework for both unit and integration testing.
+We will adopt a lightweight, custom testing approach using standard C++ features to avoid external frameworks.

 *   **Phase 1: Framework Setup and Core Logic Tests**
-    *   Integrate Google Test into the build system.
-    *   Create a separate `tests` directory.
+    *   Create a separate `tests` directory and a main test runner executable.
+    *   Write simple test functions for each module or class.
+    *   Use the standard `assert()` macro or create custom assertion macros (e.g., `ASSERT_EQUAL(a, b)`) for checking conditions.
+Test failures will terminate the program or print a detailed error message to `std::cerr`.
     *   Prioritize writing unit tests for critical, non-UI logic:
         *   `Graph` class methods (add/remove nodes/edges, validation).
-        *   Analytics functions (`getNodeDegree`, `computeDensity`, etc.).
+        *   The `AnalyticsEngine` and its functions.
+        *   The custom JSON parser.
         *   CSV parsing and serialization logic.

 *   **Phase 2: Expanding Test Coverage**